 Prior to taking an exemption test, it is the student's responsibility to obtain accurate information from the Business Office as to the effects such exemption credit may have on his/her financial aid and tuition charges.

-If a student is exempting out of a class, such action should be discussed with someone in the Academic Affairs Office.
+Such action should also be discussed with someone in the Academic Affairs Office.